FHantke/brave-browser-wiki/Status-Updates.md

 - [ ] Session tabs (Brian Johnson)
 - [ ] Tor private tabs (Taylor Campbell)
 - [ ] Webtorrent
-- [ ] Refine tab shape to be better (Waiting on design from Brad's team)
+- [ ] Refine tab shape to be better (Waiting on design from Brad's team, Pete to do work for it)
 - [ ] Autoplay (Anthony in-progress)
 - [ ] Clear private data on shutdown
 - [ ] Cosmetic filter blocking (Snuupy)